-Cartier exhibition to open at V&A museum in April 2025
+Cartier exhibition opens at V&A museum

-While the show will highlight the art, design and craftsmanship of Cartier pieces, the story of the jeweller is also the enormous global brand it built up over decades.
-They successfully crafted a status as the most desirable jewellery pieces in the world, and projected that wearing a Cartier piece was a symbol of success.
-They did this in part through their famous fans, and so well-known wearers such HM Queen Elizabeth II and pop-superstar Rhianna are also part of the exhibition's narrative.
+While the show highlights the art, design and craftsmanship of Cartier pieces, the story of the jeweller also includes the establishment of its enormous global brand, and built up over decades.
+They successfully crafted a status for making the most desirable jewellery pieces in the world, and they projected the idea that wearing a Cartier piece was a symbol of success.

 Get exhibition news delivered to your inbox by subscribing to my free newsletter

-Some of the most eye-catching items going on show will include Grace Kelly’s engagement ring from 1956, a rose clip brooch from 1938 that was worn by Princess Margaret at her sister’s coronation, and the spectacular and opulent Manchester Tiara.
+Some of the most eye-catching items going on show include Grace Kelly’s engagement ring from 1956, a rose clip brooch from 1938 that was worn by Princess Margaret at her sister’s coronation, and the spectacular and opulent Manchester Tiara.

 The tiara — from the V&A collection — was made in 1903 for the Dowager Duchess of Manchester and it features over a thousand brilliant-cut diamonds and more than 400 rose-cut diamonds.